raicsp/git-collab/README.md

 # Google Search, Image Search, and Advanced Search
-To view the website click on the link: https://raicsp.github.io/git-collab/
+To view the website, click on the link: https://raicsp.github.io/git-collab/

 **Contibutors:**
 1. Perez, Raica Kathleen